 |Robbie Lakeman, Shaun Boyd, and Jeff Willms on "Kong Off Row" (Photo: Dave Danzara)|

-By evening, Goewert had slipped, finding himself in the middle of a "Steve sandwich" as Steve Wiltshire grabbed first ("I just took the lead.
+By evening, Goewert had slipped, finding himself in the middle of a "Steve sandwich" as Steve Wiltshire grabbed first place ("I just took the lead.
 Holy crap, I'm winning!"
 Wiltshire told Facebook), and Steve Wiebe rounded out the top 3 just 800 points shy of Goewert.

 |Ross Benziger struggles on Day 1 (Photo: William McEvoy)|